-This is a guest post by Sharon L. Cece, a consulting editor, a frugal living columnist and a financial stability project manager.
+Sharon L. Cece is a consulting editor, a frugal living columnist and a financial stability project manager.
 Her thrift solutions have appeared in a number of print and Internet sources including Bankrate.com and The Wall Street Journal.
 A graduate of Florida State University, she assists college students with academic and career choices as part of a professional mentorship program.

 Frugal families can save up to half of their grocery bill by organizing their supermarket shopping and implementing these five money-saving tips.